viafintech/Barzahlen-Ruby/README.md

 ### Basic Functionality

-Following is happening during a request:
+The following is happening during a request:
 1. The signature, based on the _division id_ and _payment key_ provided, will get created (for the signature creation please refer to [Barzahlen API V2 Signature Documentation][api_v2_documentation_signature])
 2. A https-request is send to the barzahlen api endpoint
 3. The response is evaluated